tallus/apprentice-boot-camp-fundamentals-3/README.md

 * [Six Strategies for Application Deployment](https://thenewstack.io/deployment-strategies/)
 * [Git-it](https://github.com/jlord/git-it-electron) is a desktop (Mac, Windows and Linux) app that teaches you how to use Git and GitHub on the command line.
 * [Trunk Based Development](https://trunkbaseddevelopment.com/)—a while site dedicated to explaining TBD
+* [Git for Teams](http://gitforteams.com/) is has a book and some video aimed at helping you create a workflow strategy with your team, and learn to use Git

 ## Slides